openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 scope value representing a presentation definition, the wallet MUST refuse to process the request and return an `invalid_request` error as defined in [@!RFC6749].

-# Cross Device Flow
+# Cross-Device Flow

-Cross Device flow needs to fulfill the following two requirements:
+Cross-Device flow needs to fulfill the following two requirements:

 1. The Verifier is able to pass an authorization request to a Wallet across devices.
 2. The Wallet is able to pass the response back to the Verifier.